FReeshabh/iOS-tip-calculator-codepath/README.md

-# Pre-work - *Proposed Name: Tipsy ; Working in Progress Name: tipcalc-codepath*
+# Pre-work - *Proposed Name: Tipsy ; Work-in-Progress Name: tipcalc-codepath*

 **Tipsy** is a tip calculator application for iOS.